mattgrint/mattgrint.github.io/index.md

 ---
 # Quantitative Trading Research and Consultancy
-We are Quantitative Trading specialists, providing trading, research and development services across asset classes.
+We are Quantitative Research specialists, providing research and development services across asset classes.

 # Services
 - High-frequency trading strategy research and development